 If you found yourself scrambling to put together documentation for an SBA Disaster Loan or Paycheck Protection Loan, you’re not alone.
-And while those programs are now spent, that doesn’t mean there won’t be a need to pursue traditional financing sometime in the future.
+And while those programs have released another round of funding, that doesn’t mean there won’t be a need to pursue traditional financing sometime in the future.
 And what will make you more likely to secure a loan or investment capital?
 Up-to-date financial data and robust financial forecasts.

 Comparing your forecasts to actual results isn’t a lengthy process